davidebolo1993/VISOR/README.md

 Inputs to VISOR SHORtS and VISOR LASeR are:

-- genome.fa is the reference genome in .fasta format
+-g requires the reference genome in .fasta format
-- folder (and folder1, folder2, folder3 ...) is one or more folders containing one ore more haplotypes generated with VISOR HACk.
-If multiple input folders are given, each is considered a subclone and -cf specifies each subclone fraction (percentage)
+-s requires one or more folders containing the haplotypes generated with VISOR HACk.
+If multiple folders are given, each is considered a subclone and -cf allows to specify sublclones percentages
-- sim.bed is the .bed file containing regions to simulate from the haplotypes, like the one in _Examples/SHORtS.LASeR.bed_.
+-bed requires a .bed file with regions to simulate (like the one in _Examples/SHORtS.LASeR.bed_.)

-.bed file must contain 5 columns WITHOUT header: __CHROMOSOME__, __START__, __END__, __COVERAGE BIAS__, __ALLELIC FRACTION__
+The .bed file t0 -bed must contain 5 columns WITHOUT header: __CHROMOSOME__, __START__, __END__, __CAPTURE BIAS__, __SAMPLE FRACTION__

 - __CHROMOSOME__: is the chromosome, in the format 'chrN'.
 Accepted chromosomes are the ones also present in the reference genome
 - __START__: start position for the region that will be simulated
 - __END__: end position for the region that will be simulated
-- __COVERAGE BIAS__: a float to specify a deviation from the wanted coverage (80.0 means that the region is covered by the 80% of the reads that were supposed to cover the region).
+- __CAPTURE BIAS__: a float to specify a deviation from the wanted coverage (80.0 means that the 80% of the coverage).
-- __ALLELIC FRACTION__: a float to specify whether variants in simulated region are supported by all the reads (100.0) or a fraction of them (80.0 means that, for the region, the 80% if the reads is simulated from the input haplotypes, the 20% from the reference).
-Does not affect subclones and single-strand data simulations.
+- __SAMPLE FRACTION__: a float to specify which percentage of reads should be simulated from the input sample and which from the reference (80.0 means that 80% of the region is simulated from the sample haplotypes, the other 20% from the reference).
+IF MULTIPLE INPUTS ARE GIVEN, THIS COLUMN IS IGNORED.

 VISOR SHORtS and VISOR LASeR output a .srt.bam file in the output folder

 ## VISOR SHORtS for single-strand (strand-seq) simulations